 While Caramac bars and buttons are available in most supermarkets and local grocery shops, the buttons were bought from Asda.
-This IS NOT a sponsored post I just want to make sure that you can get hold of these delicious buttons to try – I take no responsibility for anyone who becomes hooked on them – they are very more-ish!!
+Most importantly, this IS NOT a sponsored post, I simply want to make sure that you can get hold of these delicious Caramac buttons to try.
+I take no responsibility for anyone who becomes hooked on them, since they are very more-ish!

 Because we always have cookies in our house, I start most days with a cup of tea and a cookie.
 Also, if I am late eating breakfast or miss it completely (I do try not too), then I have enough energy to keep me going.
 And it’s always nice to have something on hand to offer visitors when they pop in.